 - Philippians 4:9 – Practice what you have been taught

-These commands are important for us to know and understand because they teach us how we are to practically stand firm in the Lord and, as we continue looking at this chapter we will see that contentment is the fruit of standing firm.
+These commands are important for us to know and understand because they teach us how we are to practically stand firm in the Lord, and as we continue looking at this chapter we will see that contentment is the fruit of standing firm.

-Meaning of Philippians 2:2-5 – Live in Harmony
+Philippians 4:2-5 Commentary – Live in Harmony

 I urge Euodia and I urge Syntyche to live in harmony in the Lord.
 3 Indeed, true companion, I ask you also, help these women who have shared my struggle in the cause of the gospel, together with Clement as well as the rest of my fellow workers, whose names are in the book of life.
 4 Rejoice in the Lord always; again I will say, rejoice!
 5 Let your gentle spirit be known to all people.
 The Lord is near.